nanome-ai/plugin-data-table/README.md

-# Nanome - Web Table
+# Nanome - Data Table

 A Nanome plugin to demonstrate the ability to integrate with in-VR web browser